58bits/dotfiles/README.markdown

 See the basrc_sample script - which can be copied to your own .bashrc file.
 [https://github.com/58bits/dotfiles/blob/master/bashrc_sample](https://github.com/58bits/dotfiles/blob/master/bashrc_sample)

+There is also some initial Windows Subsystem for Linux support in the bashrc_sample file.

 ## Features

 See Ryan's original feature notes at [http://github.com/ryanb/dotfiles](http://github.com/ryanb/dotfiles)